robrix/surface/README.md

-# A dependently-typed language with a proof refinement style typechecker
+# Surface: a dependently-typed language with a proof refinement–style typechecker

 This is a learning project/experiment.
 Don’t expect it to be useful.